robotraconteur/robotraconteur/README.md

 Configure build for XCode using CMake GUI.
 Open resulting project file and build.

 ### Swig
 Python, Java, and C# use SWIG to generate language bindings.
-Robot Raconteur currently uses SWIG version 4.0.0 or higher.
+Robot Raconteur currently requires SWIG version 4.0.2 or higher.
 Windows can download from http://swig.org, or install from chocolatey using

     choco install swig